xwiki-contrib/ai-llm/docker/README.md

 	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/ai-llm/main/docker/16/mariadb-tomcat/docker-compose.yml -o docker-compose.yml`
 -	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/16/mariadb-tomcat/.env`: This contains default configuration values you should edit (version of XWiki to use, etc)
 	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/16/mariadb-tomcat/.env -o .env`
 -	`docker compose up`

+#### For PostgreSQL on Tomcat

+-	`wget -O docker-compose.yml https://raw.githubusercontent.com/xwiki-contrib/ai-llm/main/docker/16/postgres-tomcat/docker-compose.yml`
+	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/ai-llm/main/docker/16/postgres-tomcat/docker-compose.yml -o docker-compose.yml`
+-	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/16/postgres-tomcat/.env`: This contains default configuration values you should edit (version of XWiki to use, etc)
+	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/16/postgres-tomcat/.env -o .env`
+-	`docker compose up`

 ## Building